Chase Date: August 4, 2008

 I knew the potential for Severe Storms was great, however, I also came to the realization that the best chance of severe weather was in the 8600 CAPE area in Central and North Central Illinois.
 Having worked all day Monday and having to work Tuesday, I decided that was pretty much a chase that wouldn’t happen.

 After work I drove to Battle Creek and ended up sitting around for a couple hours.
-I filled my tank up, my tires up (Barack Obama’s energy plan!) and washed & Rain-X’ed my windows.
+I filled up and washed & Rain-X’ed my windows.

 A Derecho formed in North Central IL and was heading towards the Chicago Area.
 I decided to start dropping southwest towards the South Bend, IN area to intercept.
 The SPC then issued a Particularly Dangerous Situation (PDS) Severe Thunderstorm Watch for Northwest Indiana.
 It was the first time I had really seen a PDS Severe watch in our area – and was the first time I had ever been IN one.